-‘General Hospital’ Spoilers: Ava Evades Punishment – No Concrete Proof of Pill Swapping
+‘General Hospital’ Spoilers: Ava Evades Punishment – No Concrete Proof Of Pill Swapping

 Ava Won’t Go Down For Her Crime

 General Hospital spoilers say despite Dante’s theories and Sonny’s gut feeling that Ava did something to Morgan, there doesn’t seem to be any concrete evidence on which to prosecute her.
 Morgan died without ever going by the hospital to get his blood drawn for a med level check.
-And since Scotty replaced the fake pills with real Lithium, the pill bottle proves nothing.
+And since Scotty replaced the fake pills with real lithium, the pill bottle proves nothing.

-Only Scotty knows what Ava did and he’s bound by attorney-client confidentiality to keep quiet.
+Only Scotty knows what Ava did, and he’s bound by attorney-client confidentiality to keep quiet.
 The only way anyone will ever know what Ava did is if she confesses.
 General Hospital spoilers say Dante figures out things about Ava while probing the medicine bottle evidence but, once again, there is nothing to allow the PCPD to nail Ava for what she did to Morgan.

 Sonny won’t let a little thing like evidence stop him, though, and could come after Ava anyway.
 The only problem is if Ava comes to a violent end, everyone will know Sonny did it.
 General Hospital spoilers say Sonny will be furious when he figures out what Ava did but will his hands be tied?
 Will Sonny try and take Ava out even if it means he winds up in jail?